Can You Drive After Ketamine Therapy?

 Cognitive processing remains subtly altered.
 The capacity for split-second decisions can lag behind how alert you feel.
 Research on sedating medications consistently finds that people overestimate their recovery.

 Legal liability is real.
 Driving with ketamine in your system is impaired driving regardless of prescription status.
 An accident investigation that turned up recent ketamine use would land on you legally, even with a valid prescription.
+The next-day standard keeps you on the right side of that line.

 The full timeline of effects